ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-10-04-llm-tagalog.md

 They claim a weighted F1-score of 76%&mdash; pretty decent for a straightforward zero-shot approach.[^1] I was inspired to run a proper benchmark given the corpora I had in [calamanCy](https://github.com/ljvmiranda921/calamancy), so this blog post was born!

+This time, I will test on the benchmarks I used in my calamanCy blog post